dymmond/lilya/docs/en/docs/directives/directives.md

 `runserver` from Django, actually, since it was inspired by it, the same name was kept.

 !!!
 Danger
-    To use this directive, `uvicorn` must be installed.
+    To use this directive, [palfrey](https://palfrey.dymmond.com) must be installed.

 #### Parameters